Jankatay/mathm/README.md

-mathm is a very flexible calculator meant to run from terminal or fltk gui.
+mathm is a very flexible math-menu/calculator meant to run from terminal or fltk gui.
 I am mainly building it for when solving crackmes.

 Planned features
 - Basic math expected of all calculators with PEMDAS.